 Seine River Cruises – The Most Enchanting Way To See The City

 Few cities are as created by, tied to, and defined by their rivers as Paris is by the Seine.
 After all, it's the reason Paris exists in the first place.
 The river also provides a unique vantage point for visitors.
 From a bateau mouche cruising along the Seine you get a real sense of how the historical heart of Paris is strung out along the banks of this river.
-So many of the city landmarks can be seen from the boat — the Eiffel Tower, Notre-Dame Cathedral, the Islands of Paris, the Louvre, and much more.
+So many of the city landmarks can be seen from the boat — the Eiffel Tower, Notre-Dame Cathedral, the Islands of Paris, the Louvre, and so much more.

 line

-Seine River Dinner Cruises In Paris
+Romantic Dinner Cruises In Paris

 VIP Dinner Cruise with Bateaux Parisiens